CZGITEE/EE260_Final/README.md

-## EE260 Final Project - CARLA-Based Sensor Fusion for Improved Trajectory Mapping
+## CARLA-Based Sensor Fusion for Improved Trajectory Mapping
+### EE260 Final Project

 Introduction:
 - This project integrates camera and LiDAR data for Simultaneous Localization and Mapping (SLAM) in AV using the CARLA simulator.